Start

 Minimum Wage & Overtime Wage Rate

-The New Jersey State Wage and Hour Law establishes a minimum wage rate and overtime rate for all workers The law requires the payment of time and one half per hour for actual hours worked more than 40 hours, with certain exemptions.
+The New Jersey State Wage and Hour Law establishes a minimum wage rate and overtime rate for all workers The law requires the payment of time and 1 half per hour for actual hours worked more than 40 hours, with certain exemptions.

 Fringe Benefits